genesiscommunitysuccess/docs/docs/03_server/09_inter-process-messages/03_type-safe-messages.md

 )
 ```

-In this example, the `SetLogLevel` data class has a single constructor that also defines the data class properties.
+In this example, the `SetLogLevel` data class has a single constructor that also defines the properties of the data class.
 Also note:

 - **Mandatory metadata field**. `processName` does not have a default value associated with it; therefore, a value is mandatory to construct this message.
 So, it will be exposed as a *mandatory* metadata field.
-- **Optional metadata fields**. `logLevel`, `datadump` and `expiration` all have default values; they will therefore be exposed as optional metadata fields.
+- **Optional metadata fields**. `logLevel`, `datadump` and `expiration` all have default values; they will therefore be exposed as *optional* metadata fields.

-You are free to use all the following types as long as they are composed using the same elements:
+You are free to use all the following types, as long as they are composed using the same elements:

 - Genesis metadata field basic types (Boolean, Short, Int, Long, Double, String, BigDecimal or Joda DateTime)
 - enumerated types (as you can see defined in `LogLevel` above)